-KWS BRIUM (W380) Details Comments Group Potential Group 3 A great variety for the North thanks to it's potential and yields in this region ([103%] J Year Listed Candidate parent KWS Basset, KWS Brium has solid Group biscuit potential and as such would ideally suit the Treated Yield 102% milling and biscuit houses in this region.
-Good score for mildew (7) and yellow rust (9) are useful; a well-structured fungicide programme will help deliver hig yields.
-A medium height variety (92cm) KWS Brium stiff straw and at a +1, its maturity will make it ideally suited to northern regions.
-Parentage KWS Solo x KWS Basset
+KWS BRIUM (W380) AHDB Details Comments Potential Group 3 Group A great variety for the North thanks to it's distilling potential and yields in this region ([103%]).
+Like its parent KWS Basset, KWS Brium has solid Group 3 Year Listed Candidate biscuit potential and as such would ideally suit the soft milling and biscuit houses in this region.
+Good scores for mildew (7) and yellow rust (9) are useful; a well-Treated Yield 102% structured fungicide programme will help deliver high yields.
+A medium height variety (92cm) KWS Brium has stiff straw and at a +1, its maturity will make it ideally KWS Solo x KWS suited to northern regions.
+Parentage Basset

-KWS HENUM (W389) AHDB Details Comments CANDIDATE Group Potential Group 4 In a recent farmers weekly survey 98% respondents said that top Septoria resis tance was Year Listed Candidate important or very important when they chose a whe variety to drill.
-For many, varieties with a rating of 6. or above offer options in fungicide savings in both le pressure seasons and later drillings; helping grower maximise their investment in chemistry.
-For these growers, KWS Henum will be one to look at.
-It has Treated Yield 102% Parentage KWS Kerrin x KWS Hardwick growers, KWS Henum will be one to look at.
-It has best Septoria resistance in National List Trials (7.3), excellent untreated yields (81), and good resistance to mildew (8) and yellow rust (9).
-It is a variety that it also grown in Denmark where it out-performed KV Extase against S.tritici in 2020.
-Good performance the West (104%) will certainly add to KWS Henum's appeal.
+KWS HENUM (W389) AHDB Comments Details In a recent farmers weekly survey 98% of Potential Group 4 Group respondents said that top Septoria resistance was important or very important when they chose a wheat variety to drill.
+For many, varieties with a rating of 6.0 Year Listed Candidate or above offer options in fungicide savings in both low pressure seasons and later drillings; helping growers maximise their investment in chemistry.
+For these Treated Yield 102% growers, KWS Henum will be one to look at.
+It has the best Septoria resistance in National List Trials (7.3). excellent untreated yields (81), and good resistance to mildew (8) and yellow rust (9).
+It is a variety that is also grown in Denmark where it out-performed KWS KWS Kerrin x Extase against S.tritici in 2020.
+Good performance in Parentage the West (104%) will certainly add to KWS Henum's KWS Hardwick appeal.
 KWS and FW Planting Intentions Survey for drilling 2020/21